abpio/abp-commercial-docs/en/modules/payment.md

 ```

 If the payment is successful, payment module will return to configured ```PaymentWebOptions.CallbackUrl```.
 The main application can take necessary actions for a successful payment (Activating a user account, triggering a shipment start process etc...).

+## Subscriptions

+This module also implements recurring payments;

+* Supports only [Stripe](https://stripe.com/) for now.

+You can start a subscription and get recurring payment fro myour customers using payment gateways supported by this module.
+It works different from one-time payment.
+Payment module works with events over webhooks of selected gateway.
+It creates a local payment request record like one-time payment, but it tracks that payment request in every period that customer pays and publishes events for cancels, updates and continues.

+###